npbauman/Downfolded-Hamiltonian-Database/README.md

 In both cases, the indices correspond to **'spatial'** orbitals.

-# Note about active spaces
+# Note About Active Spaces

 A simple description of each active space is provided in corresponding directories for each molecule and basis set.
 The active spaces are chosen based on either a